javadev/xml-to-json/README.md

 xml-to-json
 ===========

-The utility to convert xml to json and vice versa.
+XML to JSON and JSON to XML conversion utility..
 It also can prettify xml and json strings.

 ### Usage